In honor of this being Banned Book Week, here is a graphic showing the Top Ten Most Challenged Books of 2021 as charted by the ALA:

 Step 3 - Make it fun

-Once we complete question #6, I give them a quirky extra credit question and then have them turn their papers face down and drown a smiley face.
+Once we complete question #6, I give them a quirky extra credit question and then have them turn their papers face down and draw a smiley face.
 The first time I do that, they usually don't draw or just put dots and a smile.
 I started using the smiley face method long ago to prevent people from looking onto other people papers since I would always have a few kids ask me to repeat questions.
 When I took the time to repeat, other students took the time to look around for answers.
-Now, I know some teachers have a real problem with extra credit.
+Now, I know some teachers have a real problem with extra credit and if that's you, then more power to you.
 My philosophy is that a few points here or there doesn't do a lot in the grand scheme, but can do wonders for a kid who doesn't normally score high on school work.
 When we grade it, I say, "If the smiley face has..." and then insert whatever I feel like that day - a nose, teeth, hair, shoes, etc. If there is a question about if what the kid drew was actually the correct feature, I always allow the grader to decide.
 I'll have kids miss all the questions, but they get excited when they get the 3 points because they included freckles!
 Plus, once I see that everyone is working on a smiley face, I know that we can move on to the grading.
 If one of my answers is onomatopoeia, I always have the grader throw in an extra 3 points if it is spelled correctly - but I never take off for spelling on these as long as we can figure out what term the kid was trying to spell.

 Step 4 - Make it easy on you